 Truck Accident FAQ

-Helping the injured recover financial compensation in Lafayette
+Helping the injured recover financial compensation in Indiana

 Dealing with the aftermath of a truck accident can be very confusing and frustrating.
 You know you have injuries and rising medical bills.
 But you may not know how the process of recovering compensation works.

-The experienced Lafayette truck accident attorneys at Vaughan & Vaughan can answer all your questions.
-Our firm has a long history of helping the injured in Lafayette.
+The experienced Indiana truck accident attorneys at Vaughan & Vaughan can answer all your questions.
+Our firm has a long history of helping the injured.
 Since our founding in 1913, we've helped countless people recover the financial compensation they need and deserve to rebuild their lives.
-We are focused on holding negligent parties accountable and helping accident victims get justice.
+We are focused on holding negligent parties accountable and helping victims get justice.

-Insurance companies are supposed to help people after an accident.
+Insurance companies are supposed to help people after a crash.
 But they are often only concerned with their own bottom line.
 Our attorneys are familiar with the tactics they use to avoid their responsibility.
 That's why we focus on building strong cases that insurance companies can't simply ignore.

 Helpful advice from attorneys you can trust

-Our firm investigates your truck accident to learn the facts for ourselves.
+Our firm investigates your crash to learn the facts for ourselves.
 We take quick action to preserve evidence in the possession of the trucking company, such as hours of service (HOS) logs, "black box" data and maintenance and hiring records.
 We interview witnesses and consult with experts as needed.

-If you've been hurt in a truck accident, call Lafayette's original truck accident law firm.
-You can talk to one of our truck accident attorneys during a free consultation by calling 765-742-0056.
-We'll go over the details of your truck accident and explain your options.
+If you've been hurt in a collision, call Indiana's original truck accident law firm.
+You can talk to one of our attorneys during a free consultation by calling 765-742-0056.
+We'll go over the details of what happened and explain your options.
 And we will answer all your legal questions.

 What is your question?